nzewdie12/cloud-notes/02-linux-basics/commands.md

 - `~` represents the home directory.
 - `echo ~` prints the path to the home directory.
 - && combines commands
   - Example: cd ~/project && ls -> goies into projects dir and lists contents
+- '|'(pipe): the pipe allows for one operation output to be the input of another
+  -  sudo dmseg | grep -iE 'fail|error' > error_page.txt:: This command will first exucute the sudo dmseg commmand and then the output from that would be the input of the grep command
+    -  the second '|' is for a multi-word search for grep
 ---

 ## User and System Information
 - `whoami` → Displays the username of the current user.